 Progress Towards Biodiversity Conservation Targets

 The Brother Group is working to quantify and reduce the environmental impact of business activities on the ecosystem toward achieving the Environmental Vision 2050.
 In these activities, for the group's main products, a relationship map between business activities and biodiversity was developed to understand the stages in the life cycle of each unit of product where environmental impact occurs and provide customers with products having even less environmental impact.
+Based on this relationship map, the Brother Group has determined that the procurement, use, and disposal stages of its products (Scope 3) have a high proportion of environmental impact and should be prioritized for improvement.
+The Group is working to reduce CO2 emissions and resource circulation with the aim of reducing the environmental impact in these stages.
+In addition, the Group is preparing to assess natural capital such as water, land, and forests in order to disclose nature-related financial information.

 Medium-term target for FY2030